utsw-bicf/auto-docker/README.md

 This is kind of like an extended beta test, and it is your last chance to make any changes or rebuild images before they are pushed to main and locked down.

-### Issue
+### Image

-This branch is the most maliable, and it is also the only branch where there should exist more than one; specifically one per image created/in development.
-Each issue can have only __***ONE***__ modified Dockerfile, so if you need to modify more than one Dockerfile, you must create two entries in this branch.
+This branch is the most maliable, and ideally, there should be one per image created/in development.
+Each branch can have only __***ONE***__ modified Dockerfile, so if you need to modify more than one Dockerfile, you must create two branches.

 The thought process for this branch is that these images are still in testing by the creator, and so are not meant for anyone else's use.

 ### Creating a new image

 1. When a user wants to create a new image, first they should create an issue requesting this new image.
+While this is not necessary, we have found it useful for tracking purposes, but if you are so inclined, you can skip this step.
 What is in this issue is up to the manager of the fork, however, it is recommended that they list out the following:

 * The programs and associated version numbers required for this image
 * The URLs for any installation instructions and downloads
 * Any time crunch considerations
 * What programs would be tested for validation, and how they should be verified (we mostly use a simple version verification)

-2. From there, it is up to those who are maintaining the repository to figure out which images should be used as a parent image, and create a new branch, tied to the issue.
+2. Create a new branch for this image.
+If your system supports it, you can tie the branch to the issue.

 3. On this branch, write the new Docker recipe along with any tests that are required to ensure functionality.
 Note that with the checks, it is recommended that you only test the first line or two, or however much is required to get a version number, __***and***__ URLs tend to not work very well, and can cause testing failures.
+It is also advised, though not required, that you prefix the new image's base directory with "test_" (i.e. "test_base/1.0.0"), as this will prevent the system from pushing to your DockerHub account, and updating *relations.yaml* until you are ready.
+Once you are comfortable that the image is roughly where you are ready to have it up on DockerHub, remove the "test_" prefix from the new image's base directory.

-4. Once the branch is pushed, the image will be built, and the tests specified will be run on it.
+4. Once the branch is pushed to GitHub, the image will be built, and the tests specified will be run on it.

-5. Assuming that the build is successfull and the test run without issue, the new image will be pushed to the container repository specified by the above secrets.
+5. Assuming that the build is successfull, the test run without issue, and there is no "test_" prefix,the new image will be pushed to the container repository specified by the above secrets.

 6. Within the issue branch, a new *relations.yaml* file is created, which takes the current *relations.yaml* from the *develop* branch, and updates it with the new Dockerfile information.
-Once it is pushed to ***develop***.
+The CI run on any commit without the previously mentioned "test_" prefix will create a new commit to this branch, which means that if the commit was successful, you will need to pull this branch again.

 7. Once the image is tested to the satisfaction of both the image creator and the curator of this repository, the ***issue*** can then be merged into ***develop*** and closed.
 At a point of the curator's discression, all images in ***develop*** may be merged into ***main***.